 - Direct emails from Firstup staff including Support, Customer Success Managers, Strategic Advisors, and others

 How to Test for Email Delivery & Rendering Success

-This email delivery and rendering test can be completed at any time, all you need for this test is Community Manager or Administrator access to the new Studio and a technical contact at your company that can help review how the email is received.
+This email delivery and rendering test can be completed at any time, all you need for this test is publishing access to Studio and a technical contact at your company that can help review how the email is received.

 - Navigate to the Configure page and then the Email alias tab and create a custom from address.
 Use your company's domain.
 For example, if your work email is email@example.com, create a custom from address such as firstname.lastname@example.org

 - Create an email campaign in Studio that contains content, such as a newsletter.